 Commit to moving your body at least 20 minutes per day.
 You can split it up in 5-minute increments or complete the 20 minutes at one time.

-I sit at my desk way too much, and in 2020, I’m going to do things differently in this department.
-I like the little bursts of activity.
+I sit at my desk way too much, and this year, I will do things differently in this department.
+Little bursts of activity throughout the day make exercising a much easier task for me.

-I have a mini-trampoline that I love.
-Ten minutes watching motivational YouTube music videos does the trick.
-My favorite song to jump to?
-“Can’t Touch This,” by MC Hammer.
+A mini-trampoline is a fun way to move your body and get your groove on simultaneously.
+Ten minutes at a time watching motivational YouTube music videos does the trick.
+My favorite song to work out with is “Can’t Touch This” by MC Hammer.

 Eight glasses of water will help energize muscles, improve the look of your skin, help with weight control, improve kidney function, and helps with bowel function.